 So if I buy a property in cash, I get a 3% rental return plus direct appreciation exposure.
 But what if I don’t want to buy the property in cash?
 What if I need a mortgage to buy this investment property?
 In that case, I will put in less money to buy the property, but also receive less rental profit.
 Why?
 Because some of that profit will go towards paying the interest I owe the bank.
 But even though I will receive less rental profits, I will still receive all of the appreciation profits if the property increase in value.

 Notice that last line?
 In that case, all the rent investors earn go to paying interest expenses.
 But, on the positive side, the property only has to increase by 10% for their investment to increase by 25%!
 Feel familiar?
-That’s almost exactly what Landed offers investors.
+That’s almost exactly what the Down Payment Program offers investors.

 Given The Investment Characteristics

-A Landed investment has some good things going for it compared to buying other real estate investments:
+An investment in the Down Payment Program has some good things going for it compared to buying other real estate investments:

 - An investor doesn’t have to worry about finding new renters at the end of leases.